tripl-ai/arc-mongo-pipeline-plugin/README.md

-arc-elasticsearch-pipeline-plugin provides the ElasticsearchExtract and ElasticsearchLoad stages.
+arc-mongo-pipeline-plugin provides the MongoExtract and MongoLoad stages.

 ## Documentation